How to change the world with a ‘louding voice’

 - What do we know?

 - Education is a human right, included in Article 26 of the Universal Declaration of Human Rights.
-The notion that everyone should be free to think independently and realise their own potential developed during the 18th-Century Enlightenment.
+The idea that everyone should be free to think independently and realise their own potential developed during the 18th-Century Enlightenment.
 Philosophers, like Kant and Rousseau, argued we should “dare to know”, and ask difficult questions that challenge the traditional ways of organising society.

 - What do we not know?